SumoLogic/sumologic-documentation/docs/cloud-soar/cloud-soar-bridge.md

 ### Network requirements
 <!-- These network requirements differ from those for the Automation Service bridge -->

-The Bridge has to be able to resolve DNS hostnames and needs to reach the below destinations
+The Bridge must be able to resolve DNS hostnames and reach the below destinations.

 | DESTINATION | PROTOCOL | PORT |
 | :-- | :-- | :-- |